Grandolf49/coding-interview-preparation/README.md

 # Coding Interview Preparation

-A collection of most expected coding problems in technical interviews of **FANG**
+A collection of most expected coding problems in technical interviews of Microsoft, Amazon, Google, Facebook, etc.

 # References